Joseph-Mutua/tiny_npm_deploy/README.md

 2. Specify which files should be sent to NPM after publishing
 3. Split 'dependencies' and 'devDependencies'
 4. Set the package to be publicly accessible
-5. I fbuilding a CLI, configure the file to run
+5. If building a CLI, configure the file to run
 6. Add a 'prePublish' script
 7. Commit to git
 8. Run 'npm publish'